 These financial statements are presented in Canadian dollars, which is the Plan's functional currency.
 Transactions in foreign currencies are accounted for using the exchange rates in effect at the transaction date.
-At year end, investments in foreign currencies are accounted for at the rates of exchange in effect at year end and the resulting unrealized gains or losses are included in the net unrealized change in fair value of investments.
+At year end, investments in foreign currencies are accounted for at the rates of exchange in effect at year end and the resulting unrealized gains or losses are included in the changes in unrealized gains (losses) of investments.